 You also need healthy fats to soothe the joints – the kind present in nuts and seeds like walnuts, cashew nuts, pistachios, etc. “Cook your food in extra virgin olive oil and don’t forget to dab some ghee on your rotis.
 If you do not like ghee, a good amount of coconut flesh can be an alternative.
 These fats not only help lubricate the joints, they also enable the absorption of certain vitamins which provide nutrition to the joints,” suggests Setalvad.

 Beware of foods that worsen the pain

 Avoid tomatoes, lemon, amla, imli, dairy products and wheat if possible.
 These foods could possibly worsen the pain in your joints.
 “However, the worst part about this is the fact that cutting some of these foods could deprive you of Vitamin C. So you must ensure that you get enough guava and kokum in your daily diet.
 This will not only keep your vitamin C levels up, but also help fight inflammation,” she adds.
 Other foods that you should avoid are white flour, white sugar and table salt.
 Switch from white sugar to natural sweeteners like jaggery and dates.
 You could also replace your white salt with rock salt and sea salt.
 They contain additional minerals with healing properties that are not available in white table salt.

 Keep a tab on your vitamins

-In addition to all the healthy changes, you should also keep a regular tab on your vitamin B 12 and vitamin D 3 levels; the latter being slightly more important in the case of arthritis.
-If they are low, consult a physician and take the supplements as required, since low vitamin B 12 and vitamin D 3 levels are a sure shot sign of arthritis.
+In addition to all the healthy changes, you should also keep a regular tab on your vitamin B 12 and vitamin D 3 levels, the later being slightly more important in case of arthritis.
+Consult a physician and take the supplements as required.
+Low vitamin B 12 and vitamin D 3 levels are a sure shot sign of arthritis.